keithbuhler/keithbuhler.github.io/content/philosophy/phd-how-to.md

 ### 4. Making Progress

 Getting a degree is your job.
 Treat it like a business.
-Better, treat it like YOUR OWN business.
-You are an entrepreneur whose sole goal is to make yourself ready for the job market -- marketable research, strong publications, a wide base of teaching, friendly connections, and lots (I mean lots) of red tape
+Better, treat it like *your own* business.
+You are an entrepreneur whose sole goal is to make yourself ready for the job market -- marketable research, strong publications, a wide base of teaching, friendly connections, and the endurance to press through lots (and I mean *lots*) of red tape.

-At U. Kentucky, there are 35 steps from admission to "congratulations Doctor".
+At my university -- the University of Kentucky (UK) -- there were 35 steps from admission to "congratulations Doctor".
 So I've [made a list.](https://docs.google.com/spreadsheets/d/1RqZIRaApZnbUcbipRMALKwz1FTuKLeRoB529OZpdbeA/edit?usp=sharing) You should do the same.
-I call it the Master List.
+I called my list "the Master List."

 A UK, the Master List is 35 or so items, broken into 6 (very dis-proportionally sized) projects: